v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 More details on my training specs:

 - Training set : 100k equations (10% of the actual dataset).
-The idea here is to crush the 1-nn model since we know it cannot go above a score of 50% in this case
+The idea here is to crush the nearest neighbors model since we know it cannot go above a score of 50% in this case
 - Test set : 450k equations (50% of 90%)
 - Batch size : 32
 - Block size : 120, which should yield around 9-10 examples per batch